nopnop2002/esp-idf-vs1053/README.md

 You can operate using infrared remote.

 ## Hardware requirements
-- NEC or RC5 infrared remote.
+- NEC or RC5 infrared remote with two or more buttons.
 - An infrared receiver module (e.g. IRM-3638T), which integrates a demodulator and AGC circuit.
 My recommendation is a vishay product.
 http://www.vishay.com/ir-receiver-modules/